Ginsusamurai/data-structures-and-algorithms/code-challenges/401/mergeSort/BLOG.md

 - Important Note: the primary conceit of this is that it breaks down any length of array in to chunks of 2 values that are then sorted, then everything is stitched back together, bit by bit, until the final array is complete

+## Approach and Efficiency

+- while this seems very inefficient, there actually aren't any additional loops that the function goes through so the time complexity is low
+- at any given time there is only a minimal amount of the array being acted upon so that, provided you know where you are in the array, you only have 2 items to compare

 ## visual

 ![array1](/assets/array1.jpg)